 These devices are equipped with high-voltage components containing 2-6 KV capacitors.
 If even one device is found to contribute to a patient’s death by malfunctioning or failing to function at all, the entire series is subject to recall, resulting in the potential for millions or even billions of dollars in losses for the company.

 Regulatory Costs for AED Manufacturers

-Because they’re medical devices, defibrillators are strictly regulated by the Food and Drug Administration.
-Recently, the FDA has been cracking down on unregistered defibrillators, mandating that all device manufacturers must file for premarket approval by February 3rd, 2020 or cease operations.
-Premarket approval is reserved for devices considered the riskiest, and AEDs fall into this category because they require often untrained laypeople to administer electrical shocks to the hearts of cardiac arrest sufferers.
+Because they’re medical devices, AED machines are strictly regulated by the Food and Drug Administration.
+Since 2019, the FDA has been cracking down on unregistered defibrillators, mandating that all device manufacturers must file for premarket approval by February 3rd, 2020, or cease operations.
+Premarket approval is reserved for devices considered the riskiest, and AEDs fall into this category because they require often untrained lay people to administer electrical shocks to the hearts of people who are in cardiac arrest.

 In addition, most manufacturers employ an entire department of regulatory specialists to navigate the labyrinth of FDA requirements and ensure that the company remains in federal compliance—as failure to do so can result in costly fines, recalls, and even the loss of FDA approval.